 sudo pacman -S wine

-The main software used to enable windows VST plugins is linvst.
+This method involves using linvst to enable vst support.
 It is used to create bridges between the windows

 .dll files that VST plugins are delivered in and creates a Linux equivalent